 How to Speed up Your Maven Build

-Maven, or Apache Maven, is an automation tool used for building and managing Java, and to a lesser extent, C#, Ruby and Scala projects.
 It boasts features that range from easy project and module creation to a large repository of libraries and metadata for out-of-the-box usability.
-The objectives of the tool (as listed on their website) include;
+The objectives of the tool include:

-Common issues with Maven can include dependency conflict, cache resolution, and, as I'll talk about below, slow build times.
+Common issues with Maven can include dependency conflict, cache resolution, and, as we talk about below, slow build times.

-We often dream that things will run faster (perhaps you’re serving a jail sentence), or happen sooner than they do so they’re not as annoying.
+We often dream that things will run faster, or happen sooner than they do so they’re not as annoying.
 It’s particularly painful, when you have little or no control over the thing you’re waiting for.
 Time seems to stop and every second feels like an eternity.
 Multiply that by 10 add 5, divide by 2 and square it.
 You now have a measure of how annoying this can feel.
 An example of such an annoyance might be the build time of your project.
 Perhaps you use Maven as your a build tool of choice?
-Then you most probably know this feeling.
-Well, the good thing is that you’re reading this post!
-In this, I’ll try to explain some of the most common reasons as to why Maven build is taking longer than it should and figure out how it can be improved.
-So, if you’re one of those people who counts the seconds in a slow Maven build, keep reading, this should help you.
-Or at least will it will line up your thoughts to help figure out how to improve it.
-Here are some the solutions to the common reasons why your Maven build is slow.

 1. Parallel Builds in Maven